Gluten-Free Thanksgiving Menu Plan and Recipes

 Find links to recipes, tips and tricks in the sections below.
 What are you making this year?

-If you are making a roasted turkey, I have labored over making a perfect roasted turkey a la Martha Stewart in the past.
-It is a labor of love using cheesecloth and basting every half hour in wine and vegan butter.
+If you are making a roasted turkey, I love making a perfect roasted turkey a la Martha Stewart.
+It is a labor of love using cheesecloth and basting every half hour in white wine and vegan butter.
 And it turns out absolutely wonderful.

 It is easy, delicious and makes great leftovers, too.
 It went really well in this no-cook, easy to throw together the next day chipotle curry chicken salad.